7Bcoding/Chatroom/README.md

 # Chatroom
-A Chatroom developed by Android,Java, using socket technology.
+A Chatroom developed by Android,Java,using socket technology.